SahilRane/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+We first check out the test branch and then perform the merge on this branch.
+This resulted in a fast-forward merge essentially making the test branch and the top_N branch identical.
+The test branch changed and the process_movie_data.py file got changed to reflect the changes made in the branch top_N.
+The top_N branch stayed the same.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?